Apollo199999999/RedditVideoGenerator/README.md

 4) Once the Text To Speech is complete, the next sentence of text is revealed.
 5) Repeat till the whole comment has been read out
 6) A transition video is played
 7) Move on to the next comment
-   Repeat steps 2-7 till you have a long enough video.
+8) Repeat steps 2-7 till you have a long enough video

 As the format of this process is mostly unchanged, it can therefore be automated.